-People can resume normal activity after treatment, but should protect treated areas from sunlight until skin color returns to normal.
+People can resume regular activity after treatment but should protect treated areas from sunlight until skin color returns to normal.

-If blisters, scabs or scabs occur, it is best to gently cleanse the skin and apply an antiseptic ointment.
+If blisters, scabs, or scabs occur, it is best to cleanse the skin and apply an antiseptic ointment gently.

 A doctor can prescribe an antibiotic, but over-the-counter antibacterial options can also be beneficial.

-People who have telangiectasia due to underlying conditions can gradually develop new blood vessels.
+Due to underlying conditions, people who have telangiectasia can gradually develop new blood vessels.

 Conclusions on telangiectasia